GenEO spectral coarse spaces in SPD domain decomposition: Convergence proofs for the projected preconditioner

-\end{lemma} The differences with \cite{ToselliWidlund_book2005}[Theorem 2.13] are the possible singularity of $\tilde \bA \s$, the extra presence of $\bPi$ in the definition of a splitting, and the extra assumption on the minimal coarse space. \begin{proof} Let $\bx \in \range(\bPi)$ and $\{\bz\s\}_{s=1,\dots,N}$ provide a stable splitting as defined in the lemma, then
+then, the smallest eigenvalue $\lambda_{\min}$ of $\bH \bA \bPi$, excluding zero, satisfies $\lambda_{\min} \geq C_0^{-2}$. \end{lemma} The differences compared to \cite{ToselliWidlund_book2005}[Theorem 2.13] are the possible singularity of $\tilde \bA \s$, the extra presence of $\bPi$ in the definition of a splitting, and the extra assumption on the minimal coarse space.